qdrant/landing_page/qdrant-landing/content/articles/discovery-search.md

 ## Discovery search

-Let's talk about the first case: target with context.
+Let's talk about the first case: context with a target.

 To understand why this is useful, let's take a look at a real-world example: using a multimodal encoder like [CLIP](https://openai.com/blog/clip/) to search for images, from text __and__ images.
 CLIP is a neural network that can embed both images and text into the same vector space.
-This means that if you were to search for an image, you could do so by providing a text query, and vice versa.
+This means that you can search for images using either a text query or an image query.
 For this example, we'll reuse our [food recommendations demo](https://food-discovery.qdrant.tech/) by typing "burger" in the text input:

 ![Burger text input in food demo](/articles_data/discovery-search/search-for-burger.png)